Chandeesh18/travelplanner/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in interactive watch mode.
+This command is useful for running test cases that are not directly connected with Firebase.
-See the section about [running tests]

 ### `npm run build`